-27. The "F" in F. Franklin Moon stands for Frederick.
+The "F" in F. Franklin Moon stands • for Frederick.

-28. Americo M. Woyciesjes '41, above, won three collegiate boxing titles as a member and co-captain of the Syracuse University team.
+Americo M. Woyciesjes '41, above, member and co-captain of the Syracuse University team.
 In 2003, he was enshrined in the Greater Syracuse Sports Hall of Fame.
 He went on to serve as one of the original World War II Frogmen and was honored with the Navy and Marine Corps Medal for heroic conduct.
 He was a pioneer in the field of soil microbiology.

-29. Earnest Oliver '42 made news by letting his beard grow in anticipation of a trip to Alaska.
+Earnest Oliver '42 made news by letting his beard grow in anticipation of a trip to Alaska.
 Oliver's beard was nearly an inch long when it was reported by a local newspaper that he was growing his whiskers in the hopes they would help him keep warm on the trip north.

-30. Professor Floyd Carlson, a pioneer in environmental communications and public education, produced the first forestry and conservation television series in the country.
+Professor Floyd Carlson, a pioneer in environmental communications and public education, produced the first forestry and conservation television series in the country.
 He began working with radio in 1942 when a show called "Forestry Journal" was aired on three stations; eventually, it reached more than a million listeners in New York over 58 AM and FM stations.
 In 1946, at station WRGB in Schenectady, the College broadcast its first TV show, called, "Poison Ivy - Don't Get Rash."

-31. The name "Inside ESF" was first used for a one-page insert, containing an events list and news briefs, that was tucked into the College newsletter, called "esf" followed by the year of publication.
+The name "Inside ESF" was first used 31. for a one-page insert, containing an events list and news briefs, that was tucked into the College newsletter, called "esf" followed by the year of publication.
 The insert was literally inside "esf."

-32. Sixty-two percent of ESF grads work in the private sector, 20 percent for government and 18 percent for nonprofit agencies.
+Sixty-two percent of ESF grads work in 32 • the private sector, 20 percent for government and 18 percent for nonprofit agencies.

-33. In 1953, Edgar A. Kupillas, above, participated as a head cheerleader for the SU football team.
+In 1953, Edgar A. Kupillas, above, participated as a head cheerleader for the SU football team.
 In his senior year, the SU team went 7-3 and lost to Alabama in the Orange Bowl.

-34. Twenty-two students embarked on a 2,400-mile, three-week trip in March 1956 to visit industrial facilities to learn about wood utilization.
+Twenty-two students embarked on a 34.
+2,400-mile, three-week trip in March 1956 to visit industrial facilities to learn about wood utilization.
 Only 45 years into the College's existence, it was already the 41st such trip for students majoring in forest utilization.

-35. Renata Marton, in 1957, was the first woman to be a tenured faculty member.
+Renata Marton, in 1957, was the first woman to be a tenured faculty member.

-36. Dr. William M. Harlow was a professor of wood technology who traveled extensively through forested regions of the United States and Canada, wrote five books, and produced 30 educational films, most of which featured time-lapse photography.
+Dr. William M. Harlow was a professor of wood technology who traveled extensively through forested regions of the United States and Canada, wrote five books, and produced 30 educational films, most of which featured time-lapse photography.
 He worked on several scenes in Walt Disney's film, "Secrets of Life."
 He also produced illustrations like the ones above.
-37. The new Cellulose Research Institute held the first Cellulose Conference at the College April 24, 1958.
-The institute had been established in 1957.